 As long as there has been Heaven, Earth and Human Beings, human beings have sought to divine the way of Heaven and Earth.
 Whether a basic curiosity or a fundamental need to survive divination is a part of human life.
 It also lies behind all the world’s religions (diviners becoming shaman, priests, prophets and mystics) and today behind the new religion of scientism (“proving” by statistical research data).
 In the broadest understanding divination is the foundation of human culture in its various forms – from fortune telling to scientific research, from literature to mysticism, divination is either the method of culture (jazz) or the record of divined precedents (classical).

 In modern times the analytic cognitive mind asks: Is divination (that accurately predicts events) premonition or projection (suggestion)?
-The answer for the traditional Chinese mantic arts is “yes”😂.
+The answer for the traditional mantic arts of China is “yes”😂.

 The unformed future is empty but the momentum (past) and expectations (present) of qi can be read AND shaped.
 Wherever fate is hardened, freedom is not far off.
 Freedom itself is shaped and reshaped by the patterns of our fate (past, present).
 Unlike the endless argument about fatalism versus free will in the West, Chinese tradition has long understood that one cannot be experienced without the other.
 They alternate, blend and define each other.